neverinfamous/R2-Manager-Worker/DOCKER_README.md

 **🚀 Docker Deployment:** Run the development server in a containerized environment for testing and local development.

+**📰 [Read the v1.0 Release Article](https://adamic.tech/articles/2025-10-24-r2-bucket-manager-v1-0)** - Learn more about features, architecture, and deployment

 ---

 ## 🚀 Quick Start with Docker